Full Mouth Restoration

 - Pain or soreness in your jaw joints

-- Clicking or grating sounds in my jaw joints
+- Clicking or grating sounds in your jaw joints

 - Unexplained numbness in your arms or fingers